At VNA, hospice is about living

 Sometimes, alternative therapies, including pet therapy, massage therapy and aromatherapy provide wonderful healing and comfort.

 Veterans hold a special place in our heart at VNA and we are proud to be a level 3 partner of the We Honor Veterans program.
 We recognize the unique needs of our veterans and are trained to better accompany and guide veterans and their families toward a more peaceful ending.
+Learn how our veteran volunteers help honor our veteran hospice patients.

 VNA’s non-denominational chaplains work with patients and families who choose to include spiritual support in their hospice care plan.
 They counsel and provide support to work through feelings, fears and worries and help deal with end-of-life questions.
 Through encouragement, active listening, observation and feedback, chaplains help patients and families work through their concerns.

 Through our volunteer program, our furry friends shine a bright light for hospice patients and their families during one of life’s most difficult times.
 Their unconditional love provides joy, reduces feelings of isolation, and helps reduce anxiety and depression.
 Physical benefits of pet therapy include reducing physical pain, lowering blood pressure and an increase in overall comfort.
+Learn how our pet therapy volunteers provide care to our hospice patients.

 Medical Social Work